Racketship01/CompleteJSCourse2022/readMe.md

   // class declaration
   class PersonCl {
-    // similar way as constructor function --method of class called constructor constructor(firstName, birthYear) {
+    // similar way as constructor function --constructor also called method in ES6 classes constructor(firstName, birthYear) {
       this.firstName = firstName;
       this.birthYear = birthYear;